kjjuno/repo-version/README.md

 ```
 major.minor.patch.commits-since-last-tag

-master: 0.1.0.0
+master: 0.1.0.0 branch: 0.1.1.1-branch-name-abbrev
-branch: 0.1.1-branch-name-abbrev0001 or 0.1.1-branch-name-abbrev.1
-    where the final number is the number of commits since the tag
+    where the final number is the number of commits since the last tag
 merge
 master: 0.1.1.2 (should tag at this point)
 ```